 IHO Definition: VERTICAL DATUM.
-The reference level used for expressing the vertical measurements of points on the earth's surface.
-Also called datum level, reference plane, levelling datum, datum for sounding reduction, datum for heights..
+Any level surface (for example Mean Sea Level) taken as a surface of reference to which the elevations within a data set are reduced.
+Also called datum level, reference level, reference plane, levelling datum, datum for heights.
 (Adapted from IHO Dictionary - S-32).